fizwidget/fizwidget.github.io/source/_posts/2014-07-03-nothin-but-functions.markdown

 Closures
 --------

 A closure is a function that has access to the variables from the scope it was defined in.
-The `node` function is a good example of this: `head` and `tail` aren't explicitly passed in as arguments, but it can access them all the same.
-Each time we call `make_list`, a new instance of `node` is returned that references the current `head` and `tail` arguments.
+The `node` function is a good example of this: `head` and `tail` aren't explicitly passed in as arguments, but it accesses them all the same.
+Each time we call `make_list`, a new instance of `node` is returned that references the new versions of `head` and `tail`.

-So, our list is nothing more than a chain of nested closures.
+Our list is nothing more than a chain of nested closures.
 When we call the outermost closure and pass it `"tail"` as an argument, it returns the next closure in the chain (i.e. the next node in the list).

 Conclusion
 ----------

-We've really just scratched the surface here - it's not hard to see that we could create more complex data structures using similar techniques.
+We've really just scratched the surface here - it's not hard to see that more complex data structures could be defined using similar techniques.
 We could even use functions to define *numbers* by representing the *n*th integer as a series of *n* nested functions.

-This is all hinting at a deeper fact: any language allows us to define and apply functions is actually Turing-complete (meaning it lets us compute anything that can be computed).
-The [lambda calculus](http://palmstroem.blogspot.com.au/2012/05/lambda-calculus-for-absolute-dummies.html) is the canonical example of this.
+This is all hinting at a deeper fact: any language allows us to define and apply functions is Turing-complete (meaning we can use it to compute *anything that can be computed*).
+The [lambda calculus](http://palmstroem.blogspot.com.au/2012/05/lambda-calculus-for-absolute-dummies.html) is the ultimate example of this.

 Neat, huh?